 Calcific tendonitis refers to a build-up of calcium in the rotator cuff that leads to a bone spur in the shoulder.
 This condition is often aggravated by an existing injury, such as Impingement Syndrome or tendonitis in the shoulder.
 When calcium builds up in the area, pain results from acute inflammation.
 Fluid movement of the joint is reduced.
 Calcium is deposited in the rotator cuff, between the humerus and acromion bones inhibiting the normal, friction-free movement of the joint.
 Impingement or tendonitis, which reduce the mobility of the joint lead to degenerative change and calcium deposits (bone spurs) in the shoulder joint.

 Symptoms of a Ruptured Tendon in the Shoulder

-If you suffer from a shoulder tendon rupture (ruptured tendon) you might hear a suddon pop or experience severe pain immediately after you're injured.
-Tendon ruptures usually only happen from accidents or pre-disposed conditions that weaken the tendon - like repeated injections of cortisone, calcium deposits (bone spurs) in and around your shoulder joint or other diseases (ie. gout).
+If you suffer from a shoulder tendon rupture (ruptured tendon) you might hear a sudden pop or experience severe pain immediately after you're injured.
+Tendon ruptures usually only happen from accidents or pre-disposed conditions that weaken the tendon - like repeated anti-inflammatory injections, calcium deposits (bone spurs) in and around your shoulder joint or other diseases (ie. gout).
 Tendon ruptures usually require surgery to re-attach the tendon to the bone or bring both sides of the tear together, and if left untreated can result in permanent disability in your shoulder.